[cmake] Use targets to communicate dependencies

 This MR implements the dumux targets in a more explicit way to follow modern CMake practices (following this suggestion).
 In particular, it avoids relying on the dune_enable_all_packages magic, and instead communicates the dependencies explicitly.

-1. Create a DuMuX libraries explicitly with dune_add_library.
-This is analogous to CMake's add_library but it also integrates with the dune build system to automatically generate configuration file for downstream projects.
+dune_add_library.
+This is analogous to CMake'sadd_librarybut it also integrates with the dune build system to automatically generate configuration file for downstream projects. - Add source files to libraries with native CMake

-2. Add source files to libraries with native CMake target_sources.
-This follows a regular CMake pattern instead of the outdated dune_library_add_sources from DUNE.
+target_sources.
+This follows a regular CMake pattern instead of the outdateddune_library_add_sourcesfrom DUNE. - Express target dependencies explicitly with

 The primary motivation for this MR is to address a new warning appearing in dune-common 2.11.
 However, similar to the core modules, this pattern also moves DuMuX towards a build system that may provide a CMake experience in downstream modules without the dune build system.
 In the future, when the dune build system is ready, people should ideally only consume the DuMuX::DuMuX target after finding the dumux CMake project without having anything to do with dune and its CMake.